Agricultural/horticultural consultants advise farmers, growers and organisations on business, production and land management solutions.

 Shortage of agricultural/horticultural consultants

-Demand is likely to rise further because, as farming and orchard systems become more sophisticated, farmers will increasingly need independent expert advice from agricultural/horticultural consultants.
+Demand is likely to increase as farming and orchard systems become more sophisticated and farmers will need independent expert advice from agricultural/horticultural consultants.

 Types of employers varied